rubenwardy/minetest_modding_book/chapters/folders.md

 ---------

 Modpacks allow multiple mods to be packaged together, and move together.
-They are useful if you want to supply multiple mods to an end user, and don't want to make them download each one individually.
+They are useful if you want to supply multiple mods to a player but don't want to make them download each one individually.

 ### Mod Pack Folder Structure